 The Broadcasting Act (2009) introduced three reporting requirements for RTE: Public Service Statement, Statement of Strategy, and an annual statement of performance commitments.
 RTÉ’s public service obligation under the Broadcasting Act and the Public Service Broadcasting Charter is to serve the whole community including a broad range of interests be they cultural, generational, regional or international.
 They are required by statute to spend a certain minimum amount of EUR on independent productions.
 The Public Service Broadcasting Charter specifically includes “arts” among the key genres of programming that RTÉ is expected to include in its schedules.

 In the case of the independent broadcasting sector, there are no legislative provisions relating to the makeup of programme schedules other than in the case of news and current affairs.
 Licenses to broadcast in the independent sector are awarded by the Broadcasting Authority of Ireland.
 Proposed programme schedules are amongst the issues considered by the Authority when assessing applications for licenses and are then reflected in a contract where a license is awarded.

 The provisions of the EU Television without Frontiers Directive apply to both public and private television services in Ireland.
 The Directive requires that, where practicable:

 - 50% of programming should be made up of European works; and

 - 10% of programming time (or budget) should be produced by independent producers.

+These quotas apply to programmes apart from news, sport and current affairs.
 On the national level, independent broadcasters are required by statute to devote a minimum of 20% of broadcasting time to news and current affairs.
-There are no specific quotas in the case of public broadcasters.
-Instead RTÉ’s statutory mandate requires it to deliver a comprehensive programme schedule.
+There are no specific quotas in the case of public broadcasters but RTÉ’s statutory mandate requires comprehensive programme scheduling.